shunjilin/AlgorithmsSpecialization/README.md

 * 14.MaxWeightIndependentSet - MWIS using dynamic programming
 * 15.Knapsack - Optimal knapsack value using dynamic programming
 * 16.KnapsackBig - Optimal knapsack value using recursion with memoization
+* 17.AllPairsShortestPaths - all pairs shortest path with Johnson's algorithm